erikw/jekyll-google_search_console_verification_file/README.md

    plugins:
      - jekyll-google_search_console_verification_file
    ```
-1. Get the GSC unique code for you website.
+1. Get the GSC unique code for your website.
    1. Register your website at [Google Search Console](https://search.google.com/search-console?resource_id=https://erikw.me/)
    1. From the main dashboard of your site at GSC: _Settings > Ownership Verification > HTML File_ and download the unique file
-   1. Instead of putting this file in our jekyll site, just copy the unique code from the HTML file name e.g. from `googlef47733b3288357e4.html` copy `f47733b3288357e4`.
+   1. Instead of putting this file in our Jekyll site, just copy the unique code from the HTML file name, e.g., from `googlef47733b3288357e4.html`, copy `f47733b3288357e4`.
 1. In your site's `_config.yml`, configure this plugin with the code from the previous step:
    ```yml
    google_search_console:
      verification_file_code: 47733b3288357e4
    ```
-1. Now just build your site and verify that the verification file now exist!
+1. Now, just build your site and verify that the verification file now exists!
    ```console
    $ bundle exec jekyll build
    $ ls _site/ | grep "google.*\.html"